Physical Therapy Admissions

 Personal statement with emphasis on community service and collaborative experiences (essay in the PTCAS application process)

-• Two letters of recommendation at least one from a practicing PT
+- Two letters of recommendation at least one from a practicing PT and the other from a Professor, Academic or another PT.

 Exceptions to some of the pre-requisites may be granted to individuals with life experiences that enhance their application, examples include but are not limited to: serving in the military, working as an athletic trainer, extensive work experience in a rehabilitation setting.
 Exceptions will be considered on an individual basis.